Fairbury Shaners: History

 York Prohibitionists in beginning Nebraska State League play on May 14, 1915.

 The Shaners' home opener drew over 1,000 fans for the opening day festivities at Fairbury City Park.
 Fairbury Mayor Mason threw out the ceremonial first pitch, with Fairbury club president Wes Crawford serving as the catcher.

-In their first season of minor league play, 1915 Fairbury placed 4th in the eight–team Nebraska State League final standings.
-Four of the eight league teams folded during the season, before the league itself folded on July 18, 1915.
-The Shaners ended the season with a record of 22–31, playing the season under manager Bert Shaner.
-During the season, the Columbus, Grand Island, Kearney and Norfolk teams folded and left the Nebraska State League with four remaining teams.
-On July 18, 1915, the Shaners were 13.0 games behind the 1st place Beatrice Milkskimmers when the Nebraska State League folded.
+In their first season of minor league play, 1915 Fairbury placed fourth as the eight–team Nebraska State League.
+The 1915 league season saw tour of the eight teams fold during the season, before the league itself folded on July 18, 1915.
+When the league folded, the Shaners ended the season with a record of 22–31, playing the season under manager Bert Shaner.
+During the season, the Columbus, Grand Island, Kearney and Norfolk teams folded, leaving Fairbury in last place among the Nebraska State League's four remaining teams.

+On July 18, 1915, the Shaners were 13.0 games behind the first place Beatrice Milkskimmers when the Nebraska State League folded.
 Beatrice (35–18) was followed by Hastings (30–27) and York (25–31) in finishing ahead of Fairbury.

-Fremont, Nebraska native and former major league pitcher Harry Smith attended tryouts for the team before the season, but did not appear on the final roster.
+Fremont, Nebraska native and former major league pitcher Harry Smith attended tryouts for the team before the season but did not appear on the final roster.
 Future major league players Eddie Brown and Lyman Lamb played for Fairbury in 1915.
 Brown was sold to the Mason City Claydiggers for $500.00 during the season, after hitting .314 in 35 games for Fairbury.

-After a seven–season hiatus, the 1922 Nebraska State League returned to play, with a Fairbury franchise.
+After a seven–season hiatus, the 1922 Nebraska State League returned to play, with a Fairbury franchise resuming play.
 The 1922 Fairbury Jeffersons defeated Norfolk in the Finals to win the league championship.

 The ballpark

 The Fairbury Shaners' home minor league ballpark in 1915 was City Park.
 Today, the Fairbury City Park is still in use as a public park with ballfields.
-The park is located at 421 Park Road.
+The park is located at 421 Park Road in Fairbury, Nebraska.